Psynosaur/Jetson-SecVision/README.md

     - https://redis.io/topics/quickstart
   - Follow the instructions to set up a bot and get your user id
     - https://www.instructables.com/Set-up-Telegram-Bot-on-Raspberry-Pi/
-    - Once setup send the bot a message on telegram
+    - Once the bot is set up send it a message on telegram
     - In your browser paste the following url
       - https://api.telegram.org/bot{tocken}/getUpdates
       - Then get the id in the "from" object with your username in